 Equity crowdfunding is the future friends and family round

-Even when an entrepreneur has a flawless idea and knows how to execute it, he or she won’t succeed without a startup capital.
+Even when an entrepreneur has a flawless idea and knows how to execute it, he or she won’t succeed without startup capital.
 And it’s clear women and minority founders aren’t getting the money they need through traditional fundraising efforts.
 That’s where equity crowdfunding comes in.

 Equity crowdfunding takes power from investors and puts it into the hands of the founders.
 This system allows startups to raise funds by offering equity in their companies, as opposed to crowdfunding that might pre-sell the product or offer other incentives.
 This method is protected, too, as Title III of the JOBS Act enables founders to raise up to $1 million per year by offering equity to non-accredited investors for as little as $10 per investment.

 If you’re a founder without easy access to family wealth or a community of investors, raising the necessary funds is almost impossible.
 Equity crowdfunding allows you to take to Facebook or platforms like MicroVentures to raise funds directly from the community while getting plenty of customer feedback in the process.
-The current average fundraising effort for Technori’s featured startups is $160,000, which is higher than many first-time founders can raise through traditional friends and family round.
+The current average fundraising effort for Technori’s featured startups is $160,000, which is higher than many first-time founders can raise through traditional friends and family around.

 Another upside of bringing the community into the funding scene is that not only do founders benefit, but would-be investors do, too.
 Accredited investors must have a net worth of more than $1 million.
 If you’re not a millionaire, but you see a great opportunity to invest in a high-growth startup, it can be difficult to participate.
 But going through a crowdfunding platform offers the opportunity to invest directly in local companies with low personal risk.